Woman using walker killed crossing street | KitchenerPost.ca

 TORONTO — A woman who was crossing a street while using a walker is dead after being struck by a pickup truck in east-end Toronto Wednesday night.

-It happened at about 8 p.m. at a mid-block area that doesn't not have traffic lights, stop signs or a crosswalk for pedestrians (near Broadview and Mortimer avenues).
+It happened at about 8 p.m. at an area that does not have traffic lights, stop signs or a crosswalk for pedestrians (near Broadview and Mortimer avenues).

 Toronto paramedics say the woman in her 60s was taken to hospital with critical injuries but died of her injuries about an hour after the crash.